goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 {: .block-tip }

 A future direction of H-Nets is to see how far the hierarchy can extend.
-For example, one can build a binary tree-like architecture with repeated downsampling by a factor of roughly 2 (a controllable parameter in the H-Net), which leads to the same holistic properties as log-linear layers -- linear-scaling computation in sequence length with logarithmic-scaling state size -- but with a dynamic hierarchy.
+For example, one can build a binary-tree-like architecture with repeated downsampling by a factor of roughly 2 (a controllable parameter in the H-Net), which leads to the same holistic properties as log-linear layers -- linear-scaling computation in sequence length with logarithmic-scaling state size -- but with a *dynamic hierarchy*.
 By carefully balancing the depth/widths of sub-networks as well, one can actually get very fine control over the scaling of both compute and state size, potentially targeting **polynomial-scaling state sizes** which is [hypothesized to be optimal for language modeling](http://arxiv.org/abs/2503.04725v1) <d-cite key="chen2025l"></d-cite>.
 I'm quite interested in exploring this, let me know if you want to collaborate!